pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 ![Kudos](./kudos.jpeg)

 In any case, I did not ask or expect a bounty since I do not have a HackerOne account and I don't agree with HackerOne's or IBM's disclosure terms there.
-**I simply wanted to disclose it to IBM responsibly and let them fix it**.
+I simply wanted to disclose it to IBM responsibly and let them fix it.

 ### So many questions...
 IDRM is an enterprise security product that handles very sensitive information.
 A compromise of such product might lead to a full scale company compromise, as the tool has credentials to access other security tools, not to mention it contains information about critical vulnerabilities that affect the company.